 In this section we cover the basics of markup for text direction.
 The first article deals with setting direction at a document and structural level.
 The second with inline text elements – this is somewhat more complicated than the former, because it is where you have to handle bidirectional text.

-Text direction and structural markup looks at basic usage of the
+Structural markup and right-to-left text in HTML looks at basic usage of the

 dir attribute at the document level and for structural markup in HTML, eg. things like paragraphs, tables, and forms.
 It also looks at new developments in HTML5 for dealing with direction in form elements,

-What you need to know about the bidi algorithm and inline markup begins by describing how the Unicode Bidirectional Algorithm works, in simple terms.
-This algorithm is the basis for directional control of text in all browsers, but it has its limitations, and those need to be met with markup.
+Inline markup and bidirectional text in HTML begins by describing situations in which the Unicode Bidirectional Algorithm needs help from markup.
+The Unicode Bidirectional Algorithm is the basis for directional control of text in all browsers, but it has its limitations, and those need to be met with markup.
 The article looks at the problems and proposes simple solutions.
-It includes the following:

 Generally speaking you should manage text direction in HTML using markup rather than CSS or Unicode control characters, although there are places where the latter is the only resort.
 These articles look into the reasons for this in detail.